arjuns05/CS210FinalProject/README.md

 The libaries are imported at the top of the notebook.

-The file "submit.ipynb" is out final notebook containing all of our code and resulting graphs.
+The file "final_submit.ipynb" is out final notebook containing all of our code and resulting graphs.

 The data has been included as well